dinruz/js-exercises-functions-arrays/README.md

   <summary><strong>Exercise 5: Copy and sort array</strong></summary>

   We have an array of strings 'arr'.
-We’d like to have a sorted copy of it, but keep arr unmodified.
+We’d like to have a sorted copy of it, but keep 'arr' unmodified.

   Create a function `copySorted(arr)` that returns such a copy.